emberjs/website/source/guides/testing/integration.md

 });
 ```

-Note that on line 6, we use the `andThen` helper.
+Note that on line 7 above, we use the `andThen` helper.
 This will wait for the preceding asynchronous test helpers to complete and then calls the function which was passed to it as an argument.

 ### Writing tests